 Our staff is made up of both paid Mexicans and American volunteers.
-We currently have about 28 Mexican staff members on site and seven American volunteers.
-Our American volunteers raise their own personal support–No American receives any financial compensation from Door of Faith.
+We currently have about 28 Mexican staff members on-site and about 10 American volunteers.
+Our American volunteers raise their own personal support–No American receives any financial compensation from Door of Faith, if you’d like to support our volunteer staff please contact them directly.

 Gabriel & Eduarda (Ocampo Meda) Diego Garcia

 DJ & Lynette Schuetze moved from Orange County to Door of Faith in April of 1993.
 Lynette is trained in child development and was a preschool teacher.
 DJ’s background is business, running a wholesale company in Southern California.
 After volunteering on weekends for many years at various orphanages, they felt led to move full time to Baja to serve the children here at Door of Faith.
-Since their arrival at Door of Faith to handle day to day operations and serve where needed, the home has grown into one of the larger orphanages in Baja.
-Today DJ & Lynette spend part of their time helping with orphanage consulting and training, both in Mexico and parts of Africa.
+Since their arrival at Door of Faith to handle day to day operations and serve where needed, the home has grown into one of the largest orphanages in Baja.
+Today DJ & Lynette spend much of their time helping with orphanage consulting and training, both in Mexico and parts of Africa.
+DJ also is president of Strong Tower Ministries, a team serving multiple ministries here in Baja including medical teams, construction projects, food programs, and whatever ministries need to further the Kingdom.

 Michael Brown (since August 2012)